 Early devices also allowed you to play back basic video clips, others also allow you to play films and movie trailers.
 However this would be on the tiny tiny screens, this was way before HD and 4K.

 Now people download whole Series of TV or films to take on holiday or the commute with them, at far higher quality than before.

 I would still reccomend a cheaper device if you run or exercise alot and dont want to risk your pricey phone from damage, but of course if you want to use a fitness app, you might be best to invest in a pouch and great case instead.

-I would suggest most people should set a budget then see what capacity and extras such as video playback may be included.
-Most people seem to find their first MP3 player is too small or feature limiting so you may wish to consider a larger initial spend to save you in the long run.
+Way back many people seemed to find their first MP3 player was too small or feature limiting so you should check how much stuff are you actually going to want?
 2GB is plenty for most unless you wish to use it to carry documents/pdfs or to store and play video files.

 Wow 2GB it was crazy wth early memory devices SD and similar 16,32,64MB etc not GB, now most phones in 2018 have 64-128GB with some Samsungs now trying to be top with 1TB of storage.